 What does permeability mean?

-The aim of permeability (german only) in the education system aims at reducing barriers between the educational sectors, especially between vocational and academic education, and to facilitate transitions.
+The aim of permeability (in German) in the education system aims at reducing barriers between the educational sectors, especially between vocational and academic education, and to facilitate transitions.
 Individual lifelong learning should thus be enhanced.

 Background and significance for higher education institutions

 With the "Strategy for Lifelong Learning in the Federal Republic of Germany" (BLK 2004), the Federal Government and the Länder have adopted a framework concept "on how the learning of all citizens can be stimulated and supported in all phases and areas of life, at different places of learning and in diverse forms of learning" (p.
 5, also p.
 14).
 This concept includes the transitions of an entire life, from childhood to (retirement) age.
 It concerns higher education institutions to think through and help shape institutional transitions in the sense of permeability across educational boundaries.
 This should enable people with diverse educational biographies and in different situations of life (e.g. family mothers who work part-time) to successfully complete their studies.

 On the one hand, this is about permeability within the higher education system (between different types of higher education institutions, between different countries or in the transition from smaller study units such as certificate courses to an entire degree programme).
 In this case, recognition of academic achievements is the key.
 Primarily, the term on the other hand refers to permeability between vocational and higher education, and in particular to the access of vocationally qualified persons to higher education.
 This aspect is reflected in the concept of Recognition of Prior Learning (RPL), which aims at reducing the shortage of skilled workers, which is expected to increase in the coming years, and increasing equal opportunities, by opening higher education institutions to new groups of learners.
 There is also increasing discussion of opening up the VET system and the higher education system to both sides, thus creating reciprocal permeability.